websanova/websanova.github.io/_posts/laravel/2015-08-28-creating-a-new-package-in-laravel-5-part-4-database-migrations-and-seeding.md

 ---
-layout: default
+layout: master
 title: "Creating a Laravel 5.x Package :: Part 4 - Database Migrations and Seeding"
 keywords: php, laravel, package, creating, database, migration, seeding, models, websanova
 description: In Part 4 we cover setting up our database.
 We then get into migrations and seeding data between our package and an app.
 permalink: /laravel/creating-a-new-package-in-laravel-5-part-4-database-migrations-and-seeding.html
-date: Aug 13 2015
+date: Aug 28 2015
 ---

 * [Creating a Laravel 5.x Package :: Part 1 - Package Workflow](/creating-a-new-package-in-laravel-5-part-1-package-workflow)